-For more information, see the Amazon Redshift Analyze & Vacuum Schema Utility.
+For more information on maintenance operations, see the Amazon Redshift Analyze & Vacuum schema utility.

 Cartesian products with cross-joins

-Cross-joins can also be executed as nested loop joins, which take the longest time to process.
+Cross-joins can also be run as nested loop joins, which take the longest time to process.
 Nested loop joins result in spikes in overall disk usage.
-For more information, see Identifying Queries with Nested Loops.
+For more information, see Identifying queries with nested loops.

 Minimum table size

 The same table can have different sizes in different clusters.
 The minimum table size is then determined by the number of columns and whether the table has a SORTKEY and number of slices populated.
 If you recently resized an Amazon Redshift cluster, you might see a change in your overall disk storage.
 This is caused by the change in number of slices.
 Amazon Redshift also counts the table segments that are used by each table.
 For more information, see Why does a table in an Amazon Redshift cluster consume more or less disk storage space than expected?

 Tombstone blocks are generated when a WRITE transaction to an Amazon Redshift table occurs and there is a concurrent Read.
 Amazon Redshift keeps the blocks before the write operation to keep a concurrent Read operation consistent.
 Amazon Redshift blocks can't be changed.
 Every Insert, Update, or Delete action creates a new set of blocks, marking the old blocks as tombstoned.